spvinod1986/NGOManagementPlatform/README.md

-# NGOManagementPlatform
+# NonProfitManagementPlatform
-A web platform for configuring and managing non profit organisation
+A web platform for configuring and managing non profit organisation.